spglib/spglib/fortran/example/README.md

-# How to use spglib example files
+# How to use spglib example file in Fortran

-This is the README file for spglib examples for C and Fortran.
+This is the README file for spglib examples for Fortran.

 ## Examples of using spglib in a cmake project